broccolijs/broccoli-persistent-filter/README.md

 The dependencies passed to `setDependencies()` can be absolute paths or relative.
 If relative, the path will be assumed relative to the file being processed.
-The dependencies can be within the broccoli tree or outside it.
+The dependencies can be within the broccoli tree or outside it (note: adding dependencies outside the tree does not cause those files to be watched).
 Files inside the broccoli tree are tracked for changes using a checksum because files in broccoli trees do not have stable timestamps.
 Files outside the tree are tracked using modification time.

 ## FAQ